Valencia-CEN4910-2020/CovidProject/README.md

 ## Copyright and license

-copyright 2018 creativeLabs Łukasz Holeczek.
+Copyright 2018 creativeLabs Łukasz Holeczek.
 Code released under [the MIT license](LICENSE).
 There is only one limitation you can't can’t re-distribute the CoreUI as stock.
 You can’t do this if you modify the CoreUI.
 In past we faced some problems with persons who tried to sell CoreUI based templates.